Cool Whip Easter Eggs are quick, easy, and require minimal clean-up. You will love our mess-free way to dye eggs with kids this Easter!

 Egg Safety Information

 This is not a sponsored post.
-We find all of our egg safety information at OhioEggs.com and are happy to share some of our most-asked reader questions and answers.
+We find all our egg safety information at OhioEggs.com and are happy to share some of our most-asked reader questions and answers.

-• How long are eggs safe to eat?
+- How long are eggs safe to eat?
 When properly refrigerated at 45 °F or lower, eggs can be safely eaten 4-5 weeks beyond the carton’s Julian date, which is a 3-digit code found on the side of a carton that indicates the day of the year when the eggs were packed.

-• Are there any tricks for making easy-peel hard-boiled eggs?
+- Are there any tricks for making easy-peel hard-boiled eggs?
 Hard-boiled eggs are easiest to peel right after they’ve finished cooling.
 Cooling causes the egg to contract slightly in its shell.
 Try this easy recipe to make perfect easy-peel hard-boiled eggs, every time!
 Also, eggs that are 7-10 days old are easier to peel, while fresh eggs are often more difficult.
 Giving eggs time to breathe and take in air helps separate the membranes from the shell, making them easier to peel.

 Quick and Easy Easter Recipes for Kids